hugsy/gef-extras/docs/retdec.md

 ## Syntax Highlighting

-Retdec now supports Syntax Highlighting for all C decompilations with the use of Pygments.
+Retdec now supports syntax highlighting for all C decompilations with the use of Pygments.

 Supported themes are:
 ```